1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 1. Create an accessible environment for people walking and using mobility devices

-2. Create a welcoming multi-modal environment – help people and goods get to Lombard Main Street easily, reliably, efficiently, and with minimal negative impacts
+2. Create a welcoming multi-modal environment – help people get to Lombard Main Street easily, reliably, efficiently, and with minimal negative impacts

 3. Help reduce Portland’s infrastructure funding gap